Best practices to avoid rate limiting

-If you make a lot of API requests in a short amount of time, you may bump into the API rate limit for requests.
-When you reach the limit, the Zendesk API stops processing any more requests until a certain amount of time has passed.
+If you make a lot of Zendesk API requests in a short amount of time, you may bump into the API rate limit.
+When you reach the limit, the API stops processing any more requests until a certain amount of time has passed.

-The rate limits for a Zendesk Support account are outlined in Rate limits in the Support API docs.
+The rate limits for the Zendesk APIs are outlined in Rate limits in the API reference.
 Get familiar with the limits before starting your project.

 This article covers the following best practices for avoiding rate limiting.